 Another part of the fee structure question that’s important to consider is what exactly is included in your commission and fees.
 Agents don’t always include their marketing and advertising fees in commission, in fact, more often than not, this may sit within the terms “fees”.
 Sometimes we look at both the terms (commissions and fees) as one general cost, when in fact agents use these two terms to allocate different costs within different parts of the selling process.
 Commission is the actual percentage allocation of the total property sale, and fees sit outside of this – often allocated to marketing or other administrative costs.
 It’s a good idea to find out more about your agent’s fee structure before making an agreement.

 Regardless of the way an agent sets up a commission and fee structure in the ACT, as the homeowner, you should comfortable enough to negotiate the commission and fee rate with your agent.

 The median house price in Canberra sat at $753,516 in December 2017, increasing by 8.4% since the previous year.
 (Source: Domain Group House Price Report, December 2017).
-In recent times, Canberra has become a popular focus for both investors and owner occupiers in the ACT.
+In recent times, Canberra has become a popular focus for both investors and owner occupiers in the Australian Capital Territory.
 Unlike most other Australian states, the median property price for houses and units is growing at a steady rate.
 The rate is so significant that Canberra is expected to achieve a 16% increase between now and 2020 and this is the highest price growth of all capital cities.